StevenTammen/StevenTammen.github.io/pages/about.md

 This site exists to

-- Give me a centralized internet presence and place to showcase my work
+- Give me a centralized internet presence
+- Give me a place to showcase my work
 - Give me a platform to spread my thoughts on a wide variety of otherwise unrelated topics
 - Contribute to free and open knowledge